1871fotc/fotc/docs/walks/in-their-caring-hands.md

 !!!
 Warning "Nurses buried in Portion 22"

-    Portion 22 is a very steep section of Toowong Cemetery and great care is required to visit these graves.
+    Portion 22 is steep in parts.
+These graves are best approached from Francis Forde Avenue, which runs parallel to Birdwood Terrace.
 These graves are not included on the walk.

-    Friends of Toowong Cemetery have searched for these four headstones but have not been able to locate them.

 ## Mary Hogan <small>(22‑16‑18)</small>